jrandleman/Heist-Scheme/README.md

 #### Use: ___Evaluate a math expression using infix notation!___
 * _Note: `math:` is actually a macro directly defined **in** Heist Scheme!_
+* _Designed to be able to write math formulas in a more intuitive fashion!_

 #### Form: `(math: <exp>)`